Skip to content

 Clear processes reduce transition risk.

-A buyer who sees documented operating procedures — sales, production, customer service, supply — knows the business can run without the founder’s institutional memory.
+A buyer who sees documented operating procedures for sales, production, customer service, or supply understands that the business does not rely only on the founder’s memory.

 Action: identify your 10 critical operating processes.
-Document them in a simple format — not a 200-page manual, a practical guide your team actually uses.
+Document them in a simple format: not a 200-page manual, but a practical guide your team actually uses.

 5. Recurring revenue

-Annual contracts, service agreements, regular orders — anything that makes revenue predictable drives value up.
+Annual contracts, service agreements, regular orders: anything that makes revenue more predictable improves the quality of the file.

-It’s why SaaS businesses command high multiples: every dollar of recurring revenue reduces uncertainty for the buyer.
+The logic is simple: every dollar of predictable revenue reduces uncertainty for the buyer.

-Action: measure how much of your revenue is recurring (contracts, agreements, subscriptions) versus one-off.
+Action: measure how much of your revenue is recurring, contractual, or repeatable.
 Look for ways to convert one-off projects into more structured agreements.

 The factors that pull value down